Whyspur/moonray-k8s/README.md

 Change to the root directory of your Moonray release

+### Validate .sessiondef configuration in /sessions folder
+If you're using the example sessiondef (mcrt_progressive):
+- Update resources.memoryMB to 8000.0 if you're using all default values in this repo.

+If you've changed the default Azure image used by Terraform:
+- Update helm/values.yaml to have an appropriate node count figuring 2vcpu 4gb per replica

 Export required ENV

 export PATH=${PWD}/bin:${PATH}
 export RDL2_DSO_PATH=${PWD}/rdl2dso.proxy
 export ARRAS_SESSION_PATH=${PWD}/sessions

-If you're using the example sessiondef (mcrt_progressive) make sure you update resources.memoryMB to 8000.0 if you're using all default values in this repo.
+### Run Arras Headless

+Where
+- --rdl is your input file
+- --exr is your output render
+- -s mcrt_progressive is the name of the .sessiondef file which **must** be located in /sessions directory.
+- --num-mcrt is the number of arras_nodes you've chosen to run.
+This repo defaults to 3

 ```
-arras_render --host localhost --port 8888 --rdl rectangle.rdla -s mcrt_progressive --num-mcrt 3 --current-env
+arras_render --host localhost --port 8888 --rdl rectangle.rdla --exr rectangle.exr -s mcrt_progressive --num-mcrt 3 --current-env --no-gui
 ```